From Friction to Conversion

 • Order forms: Grouped related form fields, reduces mental effort & improves scannability.

-• Separated Billing and Shipping sections minimizes confusion and mistaken entry.
+• Separated Billing and Shipping sections to avoid confusion and mistaken entry.

 • Value Proposition block: Adding interactivity and response to user actions.